Gubner/decrypto/README.md

 Each character may only generate **one** clue, with priority given to ! over *

-The clue is always ordered with ! before * and does not indicate which of your guesses corresponds to the clue
+The clue is always ordered with ! before * and does not indicate which characters in your guess corresponds to the clue

 Example:
 | PIN | Guess | Clue |